jpaetsch/ImplementationPractice/README.md

 * [Sources](#sources)

 ## Summary
-A code repository for mini-projects, personal examples, and my implementations for a variety of data structures, algorithms, and other coding concepts.
+A code repository for mini-projects, personal examples, and my implementations for a variety of data structures, algorithms, online programming puzzles, and other coding concepts.

 ## Setup & Usage